yota9/game-and-watch-retro-go-sd/README.md

 - `SD_CARD` - set to 1 to enable SD card support
 - `EXTFLASH_SIZE_MB` and other extflash-related varialbes are in control of the SD card from now on, 4GB is current limit
 - `SPI_FLASH_SIZE_MB` - set size of SPI flash chip if used
+- `EXTFLASH_FORCE_SRAM` - set if PSRAM chip is used instead of flash chip

 ### Current status
 - PCB V1 for **Zelda** version of Game and Watch was designed, manufactured and tested.
 It is fully functional, but V2 was designed with a few cosmetic changes to make it just a bit thinner and longer, but it is untested and V1 is fully working already, be aware of that.